kanthorlabs/kanthorq/README.md

 # @kanthorlabs/kanthorq

-> Message Queuing backed by PostgreSQL
+> Messaging System backed by PostgreSQL

 Check this one https://r.ena.to/blog/optimizing-postgres-table-layout-for-maximum-efficiency/